Homework: add more to your website!

 Delete post

-Let's open blog/templates/blog/post_detail.html once again and add this line:
+Let's open blog/templates/blog/post_detail.html once again and add these lines:

 just under a line with the edit button.